hirezstudios/S2Match/agent_notes/project_checklist.md

 ## Next Steps
 - [ ] Add more comprehensive test coverage for SDK methods
 - [ ] Enhance the Streamlit app with more visualization options
-- [ ] Add helper methods based on common use cases identified in the Streamlit app
+- [ ] Implement the SDK improvements documented in sdk_improvements.md
 - [ ] Document potential SDK improvements for future releases
 - [ ] Consider public deployment of the Streamlit app for demonstration purposes
 - [ ] Add data export features to the Streamlit app